Blog💪 Jawline

 What jawline angle do models have?

 Male models typically measure 115-128 degrees.
 Female models average 120-132 degrees.
-The sharpest angles in our dataset actually scored lower — there is a sweet spot.
+The sharpest angles (below 115°) read as overly angular and score lower in perception studies (Naini, 2011) — there is a sweet spot.

-Data source: Analysis based on 12,847 anonymized face scans processed through our AI facial analysis system.
+Data source: Analysis based on peer-reviewed reference data anonymized face scans processed through our AI facial analysis system.
 Correlations are observational and do not imply causation.

 Related articles